argv-minus-one/dmg-license/language-info-generator/README.md

 ### [GetLanguageNames.java]

 A simple Java program that looks up display names for languages.
 It's written in Java because Java happens to have a good API for getting language display names, and Node.js seems not to.

-Output is as described under Languge names.tsv.
+The TypeScript program will automatically compile and run this Java program in a subprocess.

 You need at least JDK 7 to compile and run it, but more recent JDKs come with more recent locale information, so you should use the latest JDK.

-### [generate-language-names.sh]

-A shell script that generates [Language names.tsv].
-It extracts language tags from [Languages.tsv], feeds them to [GetLanguageNames.java], and writes the output to [Language names.tsv].
-It compiles [GetLanguageNames.java] if necessary.

-### [Language names.tsv]

-Table of languages and their display names, in TSV format.
+As input, it takes language tags, one per line.
+The output is a table of languages and their display names, in TSV format.
 The first row is a header.
 Columns are:

 1. Language tag.
 This corresponds to the fourth column (display name language) in [Languages.tsv].